martabal/qbittorrent-exporter/README.md

 ./qbittorrent-prometheus
 ```

-If you want to use an .env file, edit `.env.example` to match your setup then run it with :
+If you want to use an .env file, edit `.env.example` to match your setup, rename it `.env` then run it with :

 ```sh
 ./qbittorrent-prometheus -e